cornell-ece2400/ece2400-docs/docs/ece2400-sec2-c-basics.md

 Before we can understand how to write and compile C programs, we need to understand the C preprocessor.
 The preprocessor takes an input C source file, preprocesses it, and generates the preprocessed version of the C source file.
-It is important to realize that the C preprocesor is not really part of the C programming language.
-The C preprocessor simply manipulates the text in the C source files and knows nothing about the C programming language's syntax or semantics.
+It is important to realize that the C preprocessor is not really part of the C programming language.
+The C preprocessor simply manipulates the plain text in the C source files and knows nothing about the C programming language's syntax or semantics.
 The C preprocessor is powerful but also very easy to abuse.
 Using the C preprocessor can cause subtle bugs and is usually not necessary.
 Unfortunately, there are a few cases where we have no choice but to use the C preprocessor, so we must learn at least the basics.

-The best way to understand the C preprocessor is actually to use it to preprocess standard text files as opposed to C source files.
-Assume we wish to create a text file which includes both warm and cool colors.
+The best way to understand the C preprocessor is actually to use it to preprocess plain text files as opposed to C source files.
+Assume we wish to create a plain text file which includes both warm and cool colors.
 We could simply copy-and-paste our lists from `warm-colors.txt` and `cool-colors.txt`, but this would be redundant and difficult to maintain if we wanted to add a new warm or cool color.
 We can instead use the C